 For those of you who think cancel culture is something new, think again.
-In 1986 I graduated from what was then known as Life Chiropractic College in Marietta, Georgia.
-I was young and enthusiastic, anxious to use my skills and knowledge of the body’s innate ability to heal to create health in my community.
+In my lifetime I’ve gone from quack to essential worker.
+The truth can take time.
+In 1986, I graduated from what was then known as Life Chiropractic College in Marietta, Georgia.
+I was young and enthusiastic.
+I was anxious to use my skills and knowledge of the body’s innate ability to heal to create health in my community.
 This was despite the fact that the American Medical Association (AMA) had, in 1963, formed a Committee on Quackery focused almost exclusively on chiropractors.
-I was well aware that in 1976, Illinois chiropractor Chester Wilk and four other doctors of chiropractic filled a lawsuit against the AMA charging that the AMA’s discrimination against chiropractors hurt their practices.
+I was well aware that in 1976, Illinois chiropractor Chester Wilk and four other doctors of chiropractic filed a lawsuit against the AMA charging that the AMA’s discrimination against chiropractors hurt their practices.
 According to the lawsuit documentation:

 The Committee worked diligently to eliminate chiropractic.
 A primary method to achieve this goal was to make it unethical for medical physicians to professionally associate with chiropractors.
 Under former Principle 3, it was unethical for medical physicians to associate with “unscientific practitioners.”
 In 1966, the AMA’s House of Delegates passed a resolution labelling chiropractic an unscientific cult.